nicolaprezza/nicolaprezza.github.io/j1_publications.md

 #### International Conferences ####

 1. Nicola Prezza, 2021. *On Locating Paths in Compressed Tries*.
-Accepted for publication in **SODA 2021**.
+To appear in **SODA 2021**.

 1. Nicola Cotumaccio and Nicola Prezza, 2021. *On Indexing and Compressing Finite Automata*.
-Accepted for publication in **SODA 2021**.
+To appear in **SODA 2021**.

 1. Sara Giuliani, Shunsuke Inenaga, Zsuzsanna Liptak, Nicola Prezza, Marinella Sciortino and Anna Toffanello, 2021. *Novel Results on the Number of Runs of the Burrows-Wheeler-Transform*.
-Accepted for publication in **SOFSEM 2021**.
+To appear in **SOFSEM 2021**.

 1. Nicola Prezza, 2020. *Indexing Compressed Text: A Tale of Time and Space (Invited Talk)*.
 18th Symposium on Experimental Algorithms June 16-18, 2020 Catania, Italy. **SEA 2020**.

 1. Nicola Prezza and Giovanna Rosone, 2020. *Faster Online Computation of the Succinct Longest Previous Factor Array*.
 In: Beyond the Horizon of Computability. **CiE 2020** Lecture Notes in Computer Science, vol 12098.
 Springer, Cham

 1. Tomasz Kociumaka, Gonzalo Navarro and Nicola Prezza, 2020. *Towards a Definitive Measure of Repetitiveness*.
-Accepted at **LATIN 2020**.
+To appear in **LATIN 2020**.

 1. Philip Bille, Mikko Berggren Ettienne, Travis Gagie, Inge Li Gørtz, and Nicola Prezza. *Decompressing Lempel-Ziv Compressed Text*.
 2020 Data Compression Conference, **DCC 2020**, Snowbird, UT, USA, 2020, pp. 143-152, doi: 10.1109/DCC47342.2020.00022.